-As you can see it perhaps a carnivore diet and keto diet are safe during pregnancy and maybe even better than what is suggested by our current nutrition overlords.
-However, I am not a licensed dietitian, nor medical doctor.
+As you can see, perhaps a carnivore diet and keto diet are safe during pregnancy and maybe even better than what is suggested by our current nutrition overlords.
+However, I am not a licensed dietitian or a medical doctor.
 If you are seeking a professional opinion on how you should proceed with your health, please consult a doctor.
-Obviously do your research and speak to you doctors with any questions regarding the carnivore diet, keto diet and anything having to do with pregnancy.
+Obviously, do your research and speak to your doctors with any questions regarding the carnivore diet, keto diet, and anything having to do with pregnancy.

-If you are new to carnivore diet I have a great post on the benefits and my experiences here, “The Carnivore Diet 101: A Meaty Resource.”
+If you are new to the carnivore diet, I have a great post on the benefits and my experiences here, “The Carnivore Diet 101: A Meaty Resource.”